ZakAkhzeroun/C-roadmap-/README.md

-# C-roadmap-
-Roadmap for beginners to learn C programming language
 ## C Programming Roadmap for Engineers

 C is one of the most important programming languages, especially for electrical engineers, due to its efficiency, low-level control, and wide applicability in embedded systems and hardware programming.
 This roadmap will guide you through the essentials of learning C programming.